-- 3.1 In our College we regard a student's vulnerability to being radicalised as another form of abuse.
-Therefore the Prevent agenda sits within our College Safeguarding procedures and staff should use the same process for reporting any concerns they have about students being vulnerable to radicalistion in the same way that they would any other safeguarding concern.
-It is important that staff report any concerns about an individual and not take a 'wait and see' attitude if they suspect that a student is vulnerable to being radicalised so that the Safeguarding team can build up a picture of the student's vulnerability and act if necessary. - 3.2 See Appendix 1 for our Safeguarding procedure for reporting concerns and disclosures.
+3.1 In our College we regard a student's vulnerability to being radicalised as another form of abuse.
+Therefore the Prevent agenda sits within our College Safeguarding procedures and staff should use the same process for reporting any concerns they have about students being vulnerable to radicalisation in the same way that they would any other safeguarding concern.
+It is important that staff report any concerns about an individual and not take a 'wait and see' attitude if they suspect that a student is vulnerable to being radicalised so that the Safeguarding team can build up a picture of the student's vulnerability and act if necessary.